CSCfi/csc-user-guide/docs/apps/biopython.md

 python virtual environments that allow users to create theiy own project specific Python environment with `pip` installation tool.

 These virtual environments use the PROJAPPL directory for installing the user specific libraties.
-Because of that, you must first set PROJAPPL environment variable to point to the PROJAPPL drectory of the project you want to use.
+Because of that, you must first set PROJAPPL environment variable to point to the PROJAPPL directory of the project you want to use.
 ```text
 export PROJAPPL=/projappl/project_your_proj_num